JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 ---

 ## ⚠️ Important Notes

-For those interested in knowing more:
+*For those interested in knowing more:*

-Well, speaking of the ["Realistic" Turbo Functionality] section, well, like turbos in real life, this mod comes to replicate them, bringing with it the famous and scary [Turbo-Lag], but it is not as much as you are imagining, that is, it does not take 5 business days to charge the turbo as it happens in real life, it is more gameplay friendly, that is, the final effect that I wanted to achieve by bringing the turbo lag is not the time it takes to charge the turbo but the kick that the turbo gives when it is at 100% operation, if you want to know what I was guided by to replicate it here I leave you a link to a youtube video of a dyno with metrics `https://youtu.be/NxL3luSwLL0?si=YlBJ-cxv9e2cjYlB`, as you could see if you saw the video the operation of the turbo lag is similar with this mod, the turbo is activated at a certain rpm (each car has its own) and the turbo kick is noticeable when it reaches 100% use, you can see the operation with a hud from `https://nfsmods.xyz/mod/1903` or use the one I use `https://nfsmods.xyz/mod/6169`, but that is what I mean by turbo lag and in case you want to know the Supercharger does not have turbo lag, but it is not broken.
+Well, speaking of the ["Realistic" Turbo Functionality] section, well, like turbos in real life, this mod comes to replicate them, bringing with it the famous and scary [Turbo-Lag], but it is not as much as you are imagining, that is, it does not take 5 business days to charge the turbo as it happens in real life, it is more gameplay friendly, that is, the final effect that I wanted to achieve by bringing the turbo lag is not the time it takes to charge the turbo but the kick that the turbo gives when it is at 100% operation, if you want to know what I was guided by to replicate it here I leave you a link to a youtube video of a dyno with [metrics](https://youtu.be/NxL3luSwLL0?si=YlBJ-cxv9e2cjYlB), as you could see if you saw the video the operation of the turbo lag is similar with this mod, the turbo is activated at a certain rpm (each car has its own) and the turbo kick is noticeable when it reaches 100% use, you can see the operation with a custom [hud](https://nfsmods.xyz/mod/1903) or [use the one I use](https://nfsmods.xyz/mod/6169), but that is what I mean by turbo lag and in case you want to know the Supercharger does not have turbo lag, but it is not broken.

 ## 🔄 NODE CHANGES